-Lawi is a student from Kenya.
-He is the 5th born child in a family of six.
-He was born and raised in a small village called Mogil where most of the inhabitants work in farms or other unstable jobs.
-His parents are uneducated so they don’t speak Kiswahili.
-The family live in small mud hut with grass as a roof.
-His family gets its food from their small farm and consists mostly of millet, sorghum and seasonal fruits like mango.
-Lawi likes to spend his days climbing trees.
-Lawi was well until Sunday noon when he fell from a mango tree.
-Lawi sustained multiple severe injuries on his left leg and hand.
-He was rushed to our hospital accompanied by his father and on arrival an X-Ray was done where he was diagnosed with multiple fractures.
-He is in severe pain and is having a difficult time sleeping because of the fractures.
+Oscar is a 13 year old student from Kenya.
+Oscar is the 2nd born child in a family of four.
+He was born and raised in a small village called Kapkeny where most of the inhabitants work in farms or other small, irregular jobs.
+His family gets its food from their small farm, consisting mostly of millet, sorghum, and seasonal fruits like mango.
+Oscar likes to spend his days climbing trees, especially mango trees.
+The family lives in small mud hut with grass as a roof.
+Their socioeconomic status and financial struggles has limited their options for helping their son.
+Oscar was well until Monday around noon when he fell from a tree while he was in the grazing cattle in the field.
+He sustained multiple severe injuries on his left hand.
+He cannot use his left hand and is in severe pain.
 Fortunately, surgeons at our medical partner can help.
-On November 7th, Lawi will undergo a fracture repair procedure, called an open reduction and internal fixation.
-This treatment will help Lawi heal well with no malunion and he will no longer be in pain Now, our medical partner, African Mission Healthcare Foundation, is requesting $968 to fund this procedure.
-His father says, “I just want my child not to be in pain anymore and be healthy and happy and have a good life.”
+On June 8th, Oscar will undergo a fracture repair procedure, called an open reduction and internal fixation.
+This procedure will help him heal properly and he will no longer be in pain.
+Now, our medical partner, African Mission Healthcare, is requesting $1,065 to fund this procedure.
+Oscar’s father says, “I just want my child not to be in pain anymore.
+He cried all the way to the hospital, I felt sorry for him I hope to see him healthy and happy again.”